 - Tracking IP addresses (the computer’s internet address)

 - Monitoring how long a user spends on the site and which pages he/she visits this helps us evaluate the use of different parts of the website.
 Data is also processed via Google Analytics.

 As a rule, we don’t link IP addresses to anything that can identify you personally, ensuring you can remain anonymous.
 Nevertheless, we will attempt to use IP addresses to identify a user when we feel it is necessary to protect our services and other users.

 Any personal data relating to you gathered by us in the registration process or during your use of the service will be recorded and only be used in accordance with our Data Protection Policy.

 The website uses various order and registration forms to enable you to request information, products and services.

-In some cases you will need to provide us with information such as your name, date of birth, e-mail address and password.
+In some cases you will need to provide us with information such as your name, address, telephone numbers, date of birth, e-mail address and password.